Description

 Feeding taiko switch and router.

-• ASUS Computer International Zenwifi ax6600 satellite and mother routers
+• ASUS Computer International Zenwifi ax6600 XT8 mesh routers

 • Chord Company Groundaray

 Twelve groundaray bullets plugged into the unused terminals/ports of various pieces of equipment - three into LAN ports of modem and two routers; two into USB ports of server; three into BNC and RCA ports of DAC; and four into RCA and XLR ports of preamp.
-The groundarays plugged into source equipment make the greatest difference to sound quality, removing the haze and all the edge that characterise noise.
+The groundarays make the greatest difference to sound quality plugged into source equipment, removing haze and all the edge that characterise noise.
 Are passive grounding solutions such as the CAD grounding boxes and these groundarays better than active solutions with their connections to power outlets?
 Time will tell.

 • Sablon Audio Ethernet cable

-For connections between modem and ASus mother router.
+For connection between modem and ASus mesh router.

 • Computer Audio Design GC3.1

-The little device that will fundamentally change how electrical protection systems for audiophile equipment are designed, has replaced the traditional fuses in my server, DAC, and all farad super3 linear power supplies for my modem, routers, and switch.
+The little device that will fundamentally change how electrical protection systems for audiophile equipment are designed, has replaced the traditional fuses in my server, DAC, and linear power supplies for modem and primary router, and DC distributor to isolation router and switch.
 Another serves the power supply for the field coil drivers of the WVL speakers, with four more for each subwoofer in the distributed bass array.
 The swiss digital fuse box is the single greatest value for cost addition to my system.

 Prior to the final configuration of fuse boxes in my system, they were tested on all downstream equipment which employed fuses that could be replaced.
 The effect on these yielded better sound quality than any power cord change, but not as dramatic an improvement as with their effect on source equipment, meaning from the DAC and everything else before that, including linear power supplies for switches, routers and modem.
 The effect on the modem and mother router was almost equal to that of the server.